Operator cheers first gas from wind and solar powered platform off Trinidad

 The company handed out several contracts in 2021 aimed at bringing its Zandolie project to life.
 To this end, the firm awarded a shore-based services contract to Peterson in October 2021, following the contract for the construction, installation, and commissioning of its new Zandolie platform with United Engineering Services awarded earlier that month.

-In December last year, DeNovo awarded a deal to Oil Plus for the development of a maintenance strategy and programme for this platform which would support its green strategies and ambitions for delivering a lower carbon emissions future.
+In December last year, DeNovo awarded a deal to Oil Plus for the development of a maintenance strategy and programme for the platform which would support its green strategies and ambitions for delivering a lower carbon emissions future.

 Claus Cronberger, Managing Director Proman Trinidad and Tobago and Chairman of DeNovo, said: “The first commercial gas supply from Zandolie is a significant accomplishment.
 Across the Proman family of companies, we have always been driven by innovation and the use of best-in-class technology in our facilities, and Zandolie exemplifies this thinking.
 Our teams at DeNovo and Proman Trinidad and Tobago, and our local contractor partners, have done an outstanding job delivering this world-class facility.